Identification of Information Structures in Bayesian Games

-Moreover, by viewing each agent's signal as a statistical experiment for the state, the result of \cite{hansen1974} implies that the informativeness ranking induced by variance reduction coincides with that of \cite{blackwell1951}.
-Given the strong theoretical foundations for Blackwell's ranking, this provides a further rationale for us to focus on variance reduction to measure the informativeness of agents' signals.
+Moreover, by viewing each agent's signal as a statistical experiment about $Z$, the result of \cite{hansen1974} implies that the informativeness ranking induced by variance reduction coincides with the ranking of \cite{blackwell1951}, which provides further rationale for using variance reduction to measure the informativeness of agents' signals.